 Dental implants behave in much the same way as the roots of natural teeth and are designed to support both individual dental crowns and bridges to rebuild a complete smile.
 Just how aesthetically pleasing and naturally beautiful your dental implant restorations look depends in large part on the artistry and skill of the professionals providing your care.

-At the office of Mark Helms, DDS, you can feel confident sharing your new smile with the world.
+At the office of Mark Helms, DDS and Dalton Carruthers Hunt, DMD, you can feel confident sharing your new smile with the world.
 Every implant restoration that we fabricate is made from the most cosmetically pleasing, safe, and durable dental materials.
 Not only will your new teeth blend seamlessly with your smile, but the size, shape, and color will be selected for optimal facial aesthetics and harmony.

 Taking care of your dental implants requires the same diligence it takes to care for a natural smile.
 An effective oral hygiene regimen that includes brushing twice a day and flossing combined with healthy oral habits, good nutrition, and routine dental care are the best steps you can take to maintain your new smile.
 Although dental implants do not get cavities, it's essential to keep in mind that you can still develop periodontal problems, compromising the success and longevity of your dental implants.